qlik-oss/corectl/docs/corectl_config.md

 ### engine

 This property sets the URL to the engine instance that you want `corectl` to connect to by default.
 Can be overriden with the `-e` or `--engine` flag.
+If the URL includes a `ws://` or `wss://` in the string then `corectl` assumes that a full URL is provided and will be used when establishing a session towards engine.

 ```yaml
 engine: localhost:9076